A note on gravity and fluid dynamic correspondence on a null hypersurface: Is there any non-relativistic counterpart?

+This is the well-known Damour-Navier-Stokes equation \cite{Damour:1979wya, damour1982surface}.
+In fact, it was shown by Padmanabhan \cite{Padmanabhan:2010rp}, that analyzing the DNS equation \ref{dns} with respect to a boosted local inertial frame, the extra term $\Omega_b \twod_a V^b$ drops out and it takes the structure of a two dimensional viscous Navier-Stokes fluid, identical to \ref{MOMCONFIN} for a specific choice of fluid parameters in terms of gravitational quantities.
+So following that idea, \ref{dns} becomes (in the absence of external matter)

-which, upon using our identification \ref{BYTPROJ} (along with $\eta=1/16\pi$, $\zeta=-1/16\pi$, $\Theta=\theta$, and $P=\kappa/8\pi$) takes the form
+which, upon using our identification \ref{BYTPROJ} (along with $\eta=1/16\pi$, $\zeta=-1/16\pi$, $\theta=\theta$, and $P=\kappa/8\pi$) takes the form

 In the above \ref{DNSnoninertial}, the discrepancy between Lie-derivative and convective derivative is resolved and \ref{DNSnoninertial} looks exactly like \ref{MOMCONFIN}.
-Also note that in \ref{DNSnoninertial}, the bulk viscosity $\Theta$ is zero.
-However, its derivative is non-zero.
 Again, let us emphasize the fact that here we have obtained the known DNS equation, which is analogous to the momentum conservation relation, in a conventional manner i.e. by taking the appropriate projection of the conservation of energy-momentum tensor.
 Moreover, we show that the fluid parameters can be naturally identified from the different components of the energy-momentum tensor.

-Let us now dive deeper to seek an analogous relation of the energy conservation relation (i.e. analogous relation of \ref{ENCONFIN}) in null hydrodynamics, which does not appear in literature.
-For that purpose, we again follow the conventional path and contract \ref{connullBY} with the null generator $l^a$, which yields

-The above equation is analogous to the null Raychowdhuri equation (NRE) \cite{Gourgoulhon:2005ng, Poisson:2009pwt}.
-It has been used to prove the area theorem of black holes and therefore played a pivotal role in the thermodynamic description of horizons.
-However, here we will show that it also has a fluid interpretation.
-Since in the absence of matter, the right-hand side vanishes and hence it is then analogous to \ref{enconfluid}.
-Therefore we expect that the null Raychoudhury equation can be interpreted as energy conservation relation in the context of fluid description of gravity.
-This is more vivid if one uses the adapted coordinates, described around \ref{indhech}.